 - Vomiting liquids

-Here are several causes of dog digestive disorders you should keep in mind while assessing your pet’s ailment:
+Here are several common causes of dog digestive disorders that you should keep in mind while assessing your pet’s stomach issue:

 - Bacteria (pathogenic)

 - Excessive consumption of grass (non-life threatening)